Testicular cancer

 Having an orchidectomy

-The urologist will make a cut (incision) in the groin above the pubic bone.
+You will be given a general anaesthetic, then the urologist will make a cut (incision) in the groin above the pubic bone.
 The whole testicle is pulled up and out of the scrotum through this cut, as well as the spermatic cord because it contains blood and lymph vessels that may act as a pathway for the cancer to spread to other areas of the body.
+The scrotum is not removed but will no longer contain a testicle.

 What to expect after surgery

-After an orchidectomy, you will need to take care while you recover.
+After an orchidectomy, you will have some pain and discomfort for several days and need to take care while you recover.
 You will have a few stitches to close the incision, which will usually dissolve after several weeks.
 There may be some bruising around the wound and scrotum.
 The scrotum can become swollen if blood collects inside it (intrascrotal haematoma).
 Both the bruising and the haematoma will disappear over time.

 For the first couple of weeks, it’s best to wear underwear that provides cupping support for the scrotum, which is available at most pharmacies.
 You’ll probably be advised to avoid strenuous activities, such as heavy lifting and vigorous exercise, for six weeks.
-You should be able to drive after two to four weeks and go back to work when you feel ready.
+You should be able to try some gentle exercise, drive after two to four weeks and go back to work when you feel ready.

 Losing a testicle may cause some people to feel embarrassed or depressed, or could lead to low self-esteem.
 It may help to talk about how you are feeling with someone you trust, such as a partner, friend or counsellor.
 You can also call Cancer Council on 13 11 20.